 - Once the meat has rested, cut it up and enjoy!! 🙂

-- Tip #1: Cut the pork up in long thin chunks.
-It cooks faster, and you get more surface area for sauce.
+- Cutting the pork up in long thin chunks allows it to cooks faster, and you get more surface area for sauce.

-- Tip #2: After you are done marinating the meat, we will re-use the marinating sauce as the glazing sauce.
-This is when you will add additional honey to it.
-The honey will sweeten up the glaze and thicken it up to give us that nice sticky thick layer
+- The glaze is essentially made with the leftover marinade and additional honey.
+The additional honey will sweeten up the glaze and thicken it up to give us that nice sticky thick layer

-- Tip #3: Don't over marinate the meat.
+- Don’t over marinate the meat.
 This marinade has two very salty components: cooking wine and red fermented tofu which can make the end result very salty.
-Don't marinate it for less than 24 hours! but don't over marinate it as well
+Don’t marinate it for less than 24 hours! but don’t over marinate it as well